machinekoder/pickit-docs/docs/faq/general/how-to-teach-a-good-model.rst

 When teaching the model it is important that only points that belong to the object are included.
 All other points of the suroundings should be filtered away by the :ref:`region-of-interest` (ROI) box before teaching the model.
 In the example below the ROI box was set to a too low value.
-Now the ROI markers that are lying next to the part are taken into account as a part of the object.
+Now, the ROI markers that are lying next to the object are considered as part of the object.
-So whenever a detection is triggered Pickit will look both for the part as for markers lying next to the part.
+Whenever a detection is triggered Pickit will look both for the part and for the markers lying next to it.
 If these markers are missing in a new scene (which is quite likely) it will have a big effect on the matching score.

 .. image:: /assets/images/faq/how-to-good-model-unclean.png